 - After the blooming season is over, leave the foliage in the farm and keep maintaining them.

 - If in case, the leaves turn yellow, then the foliage has to be removed.

-The most common diseases found in saffron plants are Fusarium wilt, violet root rot, and Rhizoctonia crocorum.
-Spraying copper-based sprays that are anti-fungal in nature can be used for treating the plants.
+The most common diseases in saffron plants are Fusarium wilt, violet root rot, and Rhizoctonia crocorum.
+Spraying copper-based sprays that are anti-fungal in nature can be used for treating plants.

-The high price of saffron is often related to its delicate and manual harvesting, which is both labor intensive and risky.
-The stigma being so light can fall off the flower while harvesting, so extreme care is while harvesting and processing the produce.
-Also, the smell, flavor and other positive attributes make saffron an expensive product.
+The high price of saffron is often related to its delicate and manual harvesting, which is both labor-intensive and risky.
+The stigma is so light can fall off the flower while harvesting, so extreme care is required while harvesting and processing the produce.
+Also, the smell, flavor and other positive attributes make saffron expensive.

-Saffron is the part of the flower; the stigma and style produced in the flower are bright red in color and are generally referred to as saffron after being dried sufficiently.
-They are a thread like structures which are used for seasoning and coloring.
+Saffron is part of the flower; the stigma and style produced in the flower are bright red in color and are generally referred to as saffron after being dried sufficiently.
+They are thread-like structures that are used for seasoning and coloring.
 Each flower is expected to have three stigmas or thread-like structures.
 This is the only commercially useful part of the entire plant.

 - Corms should be planted to a depth of 10-15 cm.

 - The planting should be done using mature corms.

 - Never trim the leaves of the plant.

 - Add rich potash feed like a liquid tomato or Rose feed at the end of the flowering season to boost up the flowering in March.